-We were a little skeptical to try Chinese food in a city like New Orleans-- known for it's bold Cajun flavors and Creole cuisine.
-But since we were already in the area and Fernando really wanted to give it a try, we decided to give it a go, and after our first appetizer we fell in love with this place...
+We were a little skeptical about trying Chinese food in a city like New Orleans-- known for it's bold Cajun flavors and Creole cuisine.
+But since we were already in the area and Fernando really wanted to give it a try, we decided to give it a go.
+After our first appetizer we fell in love with this place...
 Add it to your list of places to eat at!
 It will not disappoint!
 This restaurant has infused traditional Chinese food with Southern flavors and eccentric charm...
 Super yum!!

 Find my favorite house in Nola at Independence St.

 End your colorful journey at Bacchanal-- This is such a cool spot!
-They have a wine store where you can buy refreshments and snacks with an amazing cheese selection.
-After your purchase, simply give your items to the chef and he'll make up a plate for you 😍 then head upstairs or to the patio for some live music!
+They have a wine store where you can buy refreshments and snacks with a fantastic cheese selection.
+After your purchase, simply give your items to the chef, and he'll make up a plate for you 😍, then head upstairs or to the patio for some live music!

-After cooling off at Bacchanal, head back over to the Frenchmen street area in search of some of the best live jazz music spots.
-But before, enjoy happy hour at Cane & Table (3-6pm) We loved having cocktails and eating their Haitian Fried Chicken!
+After cooling off at Bacchanal, head back over to the Frenchmen street area to find some of the best live jazz music spots.
+But before, enjoy happy hour at Cane & Table (3-6pm).
+We loved having cocktails and eating their Haitian Fried Chicken!
 A local gem bar, far enough from bourbon street yet close enough to all the local jazz clubs!

 Here were some of our favorite spots for live Jazz in Nola: Street Jazz at Jackson Square.
 This is free and impromptu as its local jazz musician sharing their love of music for a tip.
 So, no planning ahead

-Jazz, drinks and bites at Three Muses.
+Jazz, drinks, and bites at Three Muses.
 Check their website before arriving as they have different set times.
-The one we went to was the 7pm and those guys were killing it!
+The one we went to was 7pm, and those guys were killing it!